iam1mPerec/blog/_posts/2021-06-08-the_state_of_things.md

 So you want to start using [olcPixelGameEngine](https://github.com/OneLoneCoder/olcPixelGameEngine) to write your awesome game.
 Fair enough.
 Where would I advise you to start?
-Well how about a strategy pattern?
+Well how about a state pattern?

 So in your game you might have a start menu with options like:
 * start